jthegedus/firebase-functions-es6-example/README.md

 # ES6+ in Cloud Functions for Firebase
 Use ES6+ to develop Cloud Functions for Firebase today!

-This repo houses an example for using ES6+ in Cloud Functions for Firebase.

 Here is the accompanying [Medium post](https://medium.com/@jthegedus/es6-in-cloud-functions-for-firebase-959b35e31cb0).

 ## TLDR;